jellyfin/jellyfin-sdk-kotlin/samples/kotlin-cli/README.md

 # Kotlin CLI Example

-This sample project uses the kotlinx-cli library to build a command line tool that uses the Jellyfin library.
-It's used as a showcase of the libraries abilities and is not meant for general use.
+This sample project uses the Clikt library to build a command line tool that uses the Jellyfin apiclient.
+It is used as a showcase the abilities of the apiclient and is not meant for general use.

 Features include:
   - Server discovery